From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Experimental Details

 \textbf{Autoencoder.}~~We use a simple, fully-connected, feed-forward, deterministic MLP to model the autoencoder.
-The shape of the autoencoder is the same for all the experiments: the input and output layers have size $P$, with the input layer being preceded by a standardization layer, and the output layer not being activated; the encoder has a 25-neuron hidden layer with an followed by a 10-neuron hidden layer; the decoder has the inverse shape of the encoder.
+The shape of the autoencoder is the same for all the experiments.
+The input and output layers have size $P$, with the input layer being preceded by a standardization layer, and the output layer not being activated; the encoder has a 25-neuron hidden layer followed by a 10-neuron hidden layer; the decoder has the mirrored shape of the encoder.
+The first layer of the encoder and the first layer of the decoder are followed by \verb|elu| nonlinearities.
 The autoencoder is trained for 50 epochs using the Adam optimizer with an initial learning rate of 0.0001 and a batch size of 64.
 We employ a learning rate scheduler that halves the learning rate after 15 epochs of non-improvement, evaluated on a 20\% random hold-out set.
-The empirical loss we train the autoencoder on is defined as:
+The empirical loss used to train the autoencoder is defined as:

-where $N$ is the number of policies in the training dataset, and $M'=1000$ is the dimension of the subset of the state set that we sample at each gradient step.
-In Mountain Car we set the latent dimension of the autoencoders to $k=1,2,3$, while in Reacher we use $k=1,2,3,5,8$.
+where $N$ is the number of policies in the training dataset, $M'=1000$ is the size of the subset of the state set that we sample at each gradient step, and $\pi_{\hat\vtheta_i}$ is the reconstructed policy.
+In Mountain Car, we set the latent dimension of the autoencoders to $k=1,2,3$, while in Reacher, we use $k=1,2,3,5,8$. \diff{In Hopper and HalfCheetah, $k=5,8, 16$.}

 When we evaluate a latent space, we first compute the interquartile range for each dimension based on the spread of the training codes.
-Then, we discretize each dimension by an amount of points depending of the dimensions of the latent code: 100 points for 1D, 50 points for 2D, 17 points for 3D, 5 points for 5D, and 3 points for 8D.
-The decision is based solely on computational feasibility, and serves the purpose to have a rough conservative estimate of the range of encoded behaviors.
+Then, we discretize each dimension by a variable number of points depending on the dimension of the latent code: 100 points for 1D, 50 points for 2D, and 17 points for 3D. \diff{For more than three latent dimensions, we sample 10000 policies from the same bounded latent space at random.} The decision is based solely on computational feasibility and serves the purpose of having a rough conservative estimate of the range of encoded behaviors.